elva-labs/awsesh/bugs.md

 - rate limiting when loads of accounts
 - filtering accounts, choosing one without fetched roles, then backing to the account list shows 0 results
+- on dead token, loses track of your last selected role